Tips for Overcoming Pre-Shift Anxiety in Nursing

 • Working short-staffed

-These feelings of dread and anxiety can start as early as the day before a shift.
+These feelings of dread and anxiety can start as early as days before a shift.
 They can interfere with life, including time off with friends and family, sleep, and general health.

 So, what can you do to prevent this anxiety from occurring?
 Here are a few tips:

 Ensuring you have everything ready when you get up in the morning can help alleviate anticipatory anxiety and decision fatigue.
 Things like meal prep and laying out clothing can lessen the likelihood of anxiety-inducing events in the morning.
-Studies show that preparing meals in advance helps prevent decision fatigue daily and helps people make better choices regarding healthy food.
-Having a healthy lunch made in the morning before a shift can prevent further worries and anxieties.
+Studies show that preparing meals in advance helps prevent decision fatigue and helps people make better choices regarding healthy food.
+Having a healthy lunch premade the morning before a shift can prevent further worry and anxiety.

-Getting enough sleep can improve mental health as a whole.
+Being well rested and getting the right amount of sleep can improve mental health as a whole.
 Anxiety can be much worse in the morning and before a shift after a bad night’s sleep.
-Dealing with fatigue on top of the anxiety can make a shift unbearable.
-Sleeping at least seven hours has been shown to decrease rates of panic disorders and depression throughout the lifespan.
-Making sure to get those seven hours before a shift can help alleviate the pre-shift anxiety.
+Dealing with fatigue on top of your anxiety can make a shift unbearable.
+Sleeping at least seven hours has been shown to decrease rates of panic disorders and depression throughout your lifespan.
+Making sure to get those seven+ hours before a shift can help alleviate your pre-shift anxiety.

 Repeating positive affirmations daily has improved mental health, especially around anxiety, depression, and feelings of self-worth.
 The repetition is the important part of this action.
 Saying something positive once won’t improve any aspect of mental health.
 Repeating them daily helps to rewire the brain.
 For added impact, repeat tour affirmation in your mirror.
 Looking at your reflection adds increased personal effect and motivation.
 For pre-shift anxiety, repeat things like: